Chaffelson/nipyapi/README.rst

 -------------------

 | Python 2.7 or 3.6 supported, though other versions may work.
+| Tested on Ubuntu and OSX 10.11.x - Windows automated testing not attempted
 | Outside of the standard Python modules, we make use of lxml, DeepDiff and ruamel.yaml